lydialawli/seakoala.io/docs/writings/oneManShortStory.md

 Man starts writing down the sequence and then making sure to test them out and keep feeding his ego by proving himself he is right. </br>
 Man designs an algorithm that will predict the future without his help.
 Man automates the system. </br>
 Man is now free from needing to know about the future and constantly calculating the next few steps, as his fancy tech, the AI will let him know. </br>
-Man is bored, man feels useless, man is not proud of himself.
+Man is bored, man feels useless, man is not proud of himself anymore.
 Man is depressed and hopeless.</br>
 Man cries dry tears.</br>
 Man feels like dying is better. </br>
 </br>